 We all carry emotional baggage.
-Naturally, this manifests differently for each of us.
 Some of us carry shopping carts of pain and bitterness while some of us just have a backpack.
-As an empath, I carry a lifetime of my own disappointments and racial traumas and that of others.
+I carry a lifetime of racial trauma.

 Being alive means having the capacity to carry past experiences and learn from them.
 But there’s a point when this baggage becomes too much.
 Carrying too much emotional baggage can literally stop us from being open to new experiences, intimacy and growth.